 Jennifer has pursued fine art in various media throughout her life.
 From calligraphy and pen and ink classes with her architect-father at the Smithsonian Institute, to painting & ceramics during college, she always dreamed of a creative career.
 She matriculated from the Catholic University of American with a B.A. in English Literature, with minor concentrations in Fine Art and Philosphy.

 She began her pursuit of a creative avocation in earnest subsequent to a career in commercial real estate in Washington, DC, spanning more than 15 years, which she left after the birth of her first child.

-In addition to her hand-dyed yarns and silk scarves, Jennifer has recently begun to paint again.
-Her abstract work in acrylics focuses on color: the play and movement of color, and the juxtaposition between colors, through various painting techniques.
-Her goal is to create work with visual impact, which elicits an individual and personal response from the viewer solely through the choice and interplay of color.
+In addition to her hand-dyed yarns and silk scarves, Jennifer is an abstract acrylic painter.
+Her work focuses on color: the play and movement of color, the juxtaposition between colors, and each person's unique experience of and relationship with color.
+Her goal is to create work with visual impact which elicits an individual and personal response from the viewer through the choice and interplay of color.

-Jennifer has lived in a handmade house in the woods of Rappahannock County with her husband, two teenagers, multiple chickens, and one gigantic dog, since 2004.
+Jennifer is a native of Washington, DC, and has lived in a handmade house in the woods of Rappahannock County since 2004.